 With the ticketing system, the customer support team or agent can get working to resolve whatever the issue was on their side of the customer interactions.
 Any updates or fixes by the IT service desk or customer support team are then put on the ticket to let the customer know.

 The customer can also use the same ticket to upload any new information or any further questions, instead of recontacting the agent by email or phone and starting over.

 All of the changes and updates from either party to the ticket will alert the other so that there’s a continuous stream of communication.
-And whenever the agent manages to resolve the issue, the ticket can be closed by either the customer or the agent.
+And whenever the agent manages to resolve the issue, the ticket can be closed by either the customer or the agent in the ticketing system.

 If something is still amiss - maybe the toaster starts acting up again or randomly smoking out the house - the ticket can be reopened.
-This saves the hassle of creating a new ticket just to cover an old issue with an existing ticket.
+This saves the hassle of creating a new ticket in the ticketing system just to cover an old issue with an existing ticket.